FreeOurKnowledge/website/.github/ISSUE_TEMPLATE/problem--idea-or-discussion-point.md

 ---
 name: Problem, idea or discussion point
 about: Suggest an idea for this project
-title: 'Issue: <INSERT TOPIC HERE>'
+title: 'Discussion: <INSERT TOPIC HERE>'
-labels: enhancement
+labels: discussion
 assignees: ''

 ---